 Torruco said that tax will be charged for hosting this platform, something that Airbnb users fear may increase costs.
 Figures from El Financiero indicate that this alternative hosting application added more than 26,000 million pesos in 2018.
 With this, we can speak of a titanic company that undoubtedly sucks resources from the traditional hotel industry.

-Airbnb was called "an unfair way" to promote hotel services, so this tax would have to order the way in which they have operated freely in the country without being accountable to the Mexican tax system.
-Nations such as Argentina, the United States and others are already forcing Airbnb to pay its taxes.
+Airbnb was called "an unfair way" to promote hotel services, so this tax would have to order how they have operated freely in the country without being accountable to the Mexican tax system.
+Nations such as Argentina, the United States, and others are already forcing Airbnb to pay its taxes.
 But Torruco made it clear that they seek to prevent this service from being consumed, by comparing it with other offers.

-The truth is that it was not clear how much they will have to pay the SAT, but it is inevitable that taxes are a reality.
-The same has been suggested for companies such as Uber, Cabify and others that are gaining popularity among Mexicans.
+The truth is that it was not clear how much they will have to pay the SAT, but taxes are inevitably a reality.
+The same has been suggested for companies such as Uber, Cabify, and others that are gaining popularity among Mexicans.
 A few months ago, a morenista deputy presented that he is working on an initiative for Netflix to pay taxes in the country, something that he already does in certain nations of the European Union.
 But users fear that these taxes impact the final charges of each service.

 Airbnb has not positioned itself in this regard, but this tax can hit squarely on its juicy annual profits.
 Mexico has quickly become a consumer country of these alternative platforms: they are the most addicted to Netflix, they consume Uber before traditional taxis and they stay on Airbnb with much more preferable than the common hotels.
 This tax could be the first step of the Mexican government to force these foreign companies to comply with tax obligations, like any national company.